dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 wanted to move to the U.S. I'm still not entirely sure why.
 I do know that the U.S. has always felt like the center of the world from where I was, and that I had a naive admiration for what I thought of as American ideals.
-I'll even confess to belief in American exceptionalism despite having no real link to the U.S. Even after gaining a more nuanced and critical understanding of American history with the help of writers like Howard Zinn, even after I moved back to China and found myself halfway across the world from U.S. soil, I still identified more with the U.S. than I did with any other country.
+I'll even confess to a belief in American exceptionalism despite having no real link to the U.S. Even after gaining a more nuanced and critical understanding of American history with the help of writers like Howard Zinn, even after I moved back to China and found myself halfway across the world from U.S. soil, I still identified more with the U.S. than I did with any other country.
 I followed American politics with such zeal that I was probably more informed than most actual Americans.
 Culturally, and politically, I was American; the fact that I wasn't one _de jure_ was just a small obstacle to overcome.

 Like many others in my generation, the first election season I remember